 This year our member's children had the chance to participate in the Marine Corp League 4th of July Parade.
 We celebrated Independence day with a "Fourth of July" themed mini-train!

-Happy birthday Morris!
+Happy birthday Jim!